schrobingus/schrobingus/README.md

 # Welcome to the alleyway!
-- Currently using NixOS, and getting more experienced in Nix
+- Addicted to Emacs
 - High School Student
-- Unix Enthusiast, skilled at maintaining and scripting
-- Learning C and C++, and Zig
+- Learning C, Zig and Dart
 - Expertise of Python and Lisp-types
-- Knowledgable in Lua, Rust, Vala, C#
+- Knowledgable in Lua, Rust, Vala, Swift, C# and Nix

 ## Contact
+If you are contacting me on Discord, leave a note in your status or profile description that you're sending me a friend request, otherwise I'll think you're a bot.
+I check my email relatively often, but I might not be as quick.
-- Discord: BrentBoyMeBob#0704
+- Discord (primary): BrentBoyMeBob#0704
 - Email: brent.monning.jr@gmail.com
-- Reddit: u/someguywithasiphus

-This profile was made with the guidelines of [Quickie-MD](https://github.com/BrentBoyMeBob/quickie-md).